DR Launcher

 Playbook

-The best paid directories for backlinks in 2026 (tested, with real DR)
+The best paid directories worth submitting to in 2026 (tested, with real DR)

 We manually submitted to 200+ paid directory submission sites and threw out roughly 150 of them.
-What's left is a short, honest list of directories that are actually indexed, hand you a dofollow link, and don't make you wear a "featured on us" badge.
+What's left is a short, honest list of directories that have real public listing pages, quick paid submission paths, and don't make you wear a "featured on us" badge.
 Below are the ones worth your money — with real Ahrefs DR and real prices, not a scraped "400+ directories" dump.

 Why most "400+ directory" lists are junk

-Search "paid directory submission sites" and you'll get the same recycled spreadsheet over and over: hundreds of URLs, no DR, no notes on whether the link is dofollow, no check on whether Google still indexes the page.
+Search "paid directory submission sites" and you'll get the same recycled spreadsheet over and over: hundreds of URLs, no DR, no pricing notes, no check on whether Google still indexes the page.
 The author scraped a list, slapped a count on it ("400+ directories!"), and shipped it.
 The count is the marketing.
 The quality is somebody else's problem — yours.

 Here's what actually happens when you work through one of those mega-lists.
 Maybe a third of the links are 404 or the directory has shut down.
 Another big chunk are deindexed — Google dropped them for being thin or spammy, so a link from them passes exactly zero authority.
-Of the survivors, most give you a nofollow link (no DR value) or quietly require you to add their badge to your site (a reciprocal link, which is worth a fraction of a one-way link).
-By the time you filter for "indexed, dofollow, no badge, real DR," a 400-item list collapses to a few dozen directories that are genuinely worth submitting to.
+Of the survivors, most hide the real submission terms or quietly require you to add their badge to your site.
+By the time you filter for "indexed, paid, no badge, real DR, real category fit," a 400-item list collapses to a few dozen directories that are genuinely worth submitting to.

 We know because we did the filtering.
 We submitted to 200+ paid directories ourselves, checked live Ahrefs DR on each, read the fine print on every pricing page, and kept the 50+ that survived.
 The other 150 got cut.
 This page is the short version of that work — and the full searchable list, with live DR and per-directory pricing, is what DR Launcher sells.